 Are You a Good Candidate?

-- If you have excessive, sagging or wrinkled upper or lower eyelid skin.
+- Excessive, sagging, or wrinkled upper or lower eyelid skin.

-- If you have excess upper eyelid skin that interferes with vision.
+- Excess upper eyelid skin that interferes with vision.

-- If you have lost your natural upper eyelid crease.
+- You have lost your natural upper eyelid crease.

-- If you have puffy pouches of fat in the upper or lower lids that create a tired or aged appearance.
+- You have puffy pouches of fat in the upper or lower lids that create a tired or aged appearance.

 - A more rested and youthful appearance of the eyes.
 The operation is done on an outpatient basis under general anesthesia.